Most MSPs Can’t Afford to Build Security Operations Centers (SOCs)

 Security Operations Center: Basic Year-Round Staff Costs

-So far, that’s seven analytics for your SOC during 24-hour window.
+So far, that’s seven analysts for your SOC during a 24-hour window.
 But here’s where the math gets painful.

 - Those seven analysts are working 8 hours each, and that equals 56 hrs. of daily labor.

 - But a full year of coverage (365 days x 56 hrs) = 20,440 hours (let’s round to 20,000 for the sake of simplicity)